‘A Window to My Soul:’ How Art Therapy Helps When Words Can’t

 Art therapy provides therapists with a less intrusive way of digging into their patients’ emotions.
 “It’s a third-person perspective and it allows my clients to feel safe.
 There’s less pressure,” Knibbs explained.

-Eleanor is a writer based in the UK who works within the education sector, with a focus on helping others to support the well-being and educational development of students.
-Follow Eleanor on Twitter.
+Eleanor is a writer based in the U.K. who has a firm understanding of the education sector and focuses on helping others support the well-being and educational development of students.

 nice work, keep up the good work